rackerlabs/docs-aws/docs/access-and-permissions/index.rst

 - We include a default IAM password policy in our :ref:`AWS account defaults <account_defaults>`.
-We do not recommend weakening or disabling these requirements, because we put them in place to protect your account from brute-force password attacks.
+We do not recommend weakening or disabling these requirements because we put them in place to protect your account from brute-force password attacks.

 - An IAM user should typically have password access or access keys, but